RRMoelker/flow-omniscience/mermaid-diagram-app/README.md

 A React TypeScript application for creating and manipulating interactive Mermaid diagrams with advanced graph operations.

+## TODO/Wishlist

+* Implement proper UI components, either custom-built or using a component library such as [Mantine](https://mantine.dev/core/autocomplete/)

 ## Project Overview

 This app allows users to build complex graph diagrams using a pipeline of operations: **Sources** → **Constructive** → **Transformations** → **Filters**.
 Each operation type has a specific priority and purpose in the graph processing pipeline.